Amex® EveryDay Preferred Credit Card review

 Rates and fees

 The Amex Everyday Preferred credit card is a relatively low-cost card.
-In fact, the lower end of the 12.99 percent to 22.99 percent variable ongoing APR is well below the average interest rate.
+In fact, the lower end of the 12.99 percent to 22.99 percent variable ongoing APR is well below the current average interest rate.
 Plus, the 12-month intro zero interest purchase APR can give you some wiggle room on large purchases coming up.

 Unfortunately, the Amex Everyday Preferred isn’t currently accepting balance transfers if you’re looking to reduce your current balance.